vhscom/oathqr/README.md

-# 2FA QR Code Generator
+# Offline 2FA QR Code Generator

 > Save your 2FA secrets, then use this to scan them again.

-This is a 2FA QR code generator made with SvelteKit that helps you make QR codes from 2FA secrets.
+This is a offline 2FA QR code generator made with SvelteKit that helps you make QR codes from 2FA secrets.
 Based on [the original](https://stefansundin.github.io/2fa-qr/) by Stefan Sundin.

 ## Demo